1957 Wheat Penny Value Checker: Errors List, “D” & No Mint Mark Worth

 1957 CAM Wheat Penny Value

-Values for cameo pieces range from $20 to $800, commanding substantial premiums over standard proofs.
-Most cameo examples have already been pulled from original proof sets and submitted for grading since collectors recognize their significantly higher market value compared to non-cameo counterparts.
+During the 1950s, achieving cameo surfaces was largely accidental — the Mint did not intentionally create these effects.
+They resulted from dies that were imperfectly or inconsistently polished, where the raised design elements retained a subtle frosted texture while the flat field areas achieved a deep mirror finish.
+Values for cameo pieces range from about $20 to $800, commanding substantial premiums over standard proofs at every grade level.
+Most cameo examples have already been pulled from original proof sets and submitted for grading since collectors recognize their significantly higher market value.

 1957 CAM Wheat Penny (RD) Price/Grade Chart